 As of early 2016, there are currently no carpets of young Broom seedlings at the Wellfield.
 Thermal weeding may not be applicable but will be a backup control method if large numbers of Broom seedlings appear in the future after stands of adult Brooms have been removed.
+Modest numbers of seedlings may be controlled by hoeing.
 Because of the obvious hazard of working with fire, the timing of flaming is critical.
 It is performed only when vegetation at the site is too wet to carry a fire; during a light rain is ideal.
 The aim is not to actually burn the seedlings, but to heat them enough to break their cell walls.
 The torch passes briefly over any given point, limiting impact to ground-dwelling organisms.
 No chemicals contaminate the site.